PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/applicationError/classes/ApplicationError.md

 # Class: ApplicationError

-This class is responsible for finding the application errors.
-It adds those errors to superclass called Error.
+This class is responsible for handling application errors.
+It extends the built-in Error class to include additional properties and methods.

 ## Extends